'I’m still stepping over people' on Birmingham streets, says chief

 Bizarre gifts offered to West Midlands Police over the past three years

 "I’m still stepping over people on the streets.
-You know, there was a promise to get rough sleepers off the streets.
-They’re all still there.
+You know, there was a promise to get rough sleepers off the streets and into homes.
+They’re all still there."

 "Then there’s the economy.
 He was banging on about getting young people back to work, well in the West Midlands footprint area that the mayor and I cover, youth unemployment is going up and up and up.